shaanverma/Computational-Model-of-Auditory-Entrainment/index.md

 * Give the neuron a pure tone input (sinusoidal current) instead of a step current.

 ### Methods
-* Primary auditory neurons were modeled as phase-locked leaky integrate-and-fire (PL-LIF) cells by modifying the standard LIF equation as follows:
+Primary auditory neurons were modeled as phase-locked leaky integrate-and-fire (PL-LIF) cells by modifying the standard LIF equation as follows:

 ![A cute kitten](LIF.png)

+where r is resistance and i(t) is input current, a is the oscillation amplitude, f is the oscillation frequency, and b is the phase.

+The authors determined the oscillation frequency and phase by two entrainment
+functions: greedy entrainment and attended entrainment, we didn’t use either.

 ## Results